ArduPilot/ardupilot/libraries/AP_HAL_ChibiOS/hwdef/KakuteH7Miniv2/README.md

 ## RC Input

 RC input is configured on the R6 (UART6_RX) pin.
-It supports all serial RC protocols.
-For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should setup SERIAL6 as an RC input serial port, with half-duplex, pin-swap and inversion enabled.
+It supports all serial RC protocols except PPM.
+For protocols requiring half-duplex serial to transmit telemetry (such as FPort) you should setup SERIAL6 with half-duplex, pin-swap and inversion enabled.

 ## FrSky Telemetry